Advanced soft robots: data-driven development, modeling and control

 Submitted to the Croatian Science Foundation

-In the last 15 years, the study of soft robots inspired by nature has expanded at an exponential rate.
+Over the past 15 years, the study of nature-inspired soft robots has grown exponentially.
 Compared to rigid robots, they have tremendously improved human-machine interaction safety.
-As a result, they increasingly find application in various medical fields, including robotic rehabilitation.
-The complexities encountered in deploying soft robots beyond laboratory settings stem from their inherent nonlinearity and formally infinite degrees of freedom, posing significant challenges in their design, development, modeling, and control.
-Building upon the previous research paper “Control of soft robots with inertial dynamics” authored by the Principal Investigator and published in Science Robotics (IF 2022: 25), the proposed interdisciplinary project aims to address these challenges within a biomechatronic design framework.
+As a result, they have become increasingly attractive in various medical fields, including robotic rehabilitation.
+However, inherent nonlinearity and formally infinite degrees of freedom hinder their development, modeling, and control, limiting their use outside the laboratory.
+Building on the Principal Investigator’s previous study “Control of Soft Robots with Inertial Dynamics” published in Science Robotics (2-year IF: 26.1), the proposed project aims to address these challenges within a biomechatronic design framework by establishing a new interdisciplinary research group and the “Laboratory for Bioinspired Robotics.”
 Leveraging the Koopman operator framework, data-driven modeling and development of controllers applicable to soft rehabilitation robots will be carried out.
-Experimental data will be obtained using a motion capture apparatus, while research will also involve the development of methodology for modeling and predicting grip strength by measuring muscle activity using electromyographic sensors.
-This would enable adaptive control of the device and adjustment of the device’s output force for the subject to promote recovery during rehabilitation.
-Furthermore, an investigation of the prerequisites needed to develop soft structures applicable to rehabilitation robots, including kinematic analyses of wrist, material selection, and design w, will be performed.
-Numerical models will be developed to optimize the designs and achieve better durability and reliability, and experimental analyses will be performed.
-Finally, as an example of the application of structures being investigated and developed, a proof-of-concept prototype of an innovative soft robotic glove for rehabilitating patients with reduced hand mobility will be developed (Haggerty et al., 2023).
+Data will be acquired using a motion capture system, and a method for modeling and forecasting grip strength through electromyographic sensors will be developed.
+This approach will enable real-time adaptivity of the device, allowing for adjustment of output force to optimize patient recovery during rehabilitation.
+In addition, by leveraging an interdisciplinary approach and fostering collaboration between engineers and medical experts, the project will examine the critical prerequisites for developing soft robots suitable for rehabilitation purposes.
+This includes conducting kinematic analyses of motion, selecting appropriate materials, and refining design parameters.
+Numerical and analytical models will be developed to optimize the designs and to achieve better durability and reliability, with experimental analyses validating these designs.
+The project will culminate in the development of a proof-of-concept prototype of an innovative soft robotic glove designed to rehabilitate patients with reduced hand mobility (Bazina et al., 2025), (Haggerty et al., 2023).

 Integration of EMG sensing devices and hand dynamometer into ROS